dragonflydb/documentation/docs/command-reference/strings/getrange.md

 If the key does not exist, `GETRANGE` will return an empty string.

+### How does `GETRANGE` handle out-of-bound indices?

+If the provided `start` or `end` indices are out-of-bound (e.g., larger than the string length), the command simply returns as much of the string as falls within the valid range.
+It does not raise an error for out-of-bound indices.

 ### How does `GETRANGE` handle encoding?

-`GETRANGE` operates at the character level for ASCII-compatible encoding, but with multibyte encodings (like UTF-8), ranges refer to byte positions rather than actual characters.
+`GETRANGE` operates at the character level for ASCII-compatible encoding, but with multibyte encodings (like UTF-8), ranges refer to **byte positions** rather than actual characters.

 ### Can I use `GETRANGE` on binary data?